Lead from your center.

 Trust & shared movement

-Your capacity to connect with others, create alignment, and bring people along.
+Your capacity to see yourself in others.
+To connect, create alignment, and bring people along.
 When high, relationships feel natural and energizing, and you create genuine followership.
 When low, interactions can feel more transactional or draining, and connection may require more effort.

 Authenticity

 Your capacity for alignment between what you believe and what you do—your ability to show up as yourself and speak truth.
-When high, you feel grounded and whole.
+Though it appears here as one of the four, it plays a different role: it's the foundation the other three rest on.
+It holds the coordinates of your center—not just where you lead from, but why it matters.
+When high, where you stand is clear, and people trust you.
 When low, misalignment can show up as internal tension, cognitive load, or physical signals like stress or poor sleep.

 Exceptional leadership doesn't come from becoming balanced across all dimensions or fixing your weaknesses.
 It comes from leading consistently from your core strengths and building around your natural pattern.
 Your natural center is the unique intersection of these dimensions where you lead most powerfully — and this work helps you find it and stay there.